Hannanazam/authentication-task-app/README.md

-Certainly!
-Here's a **README.md** template for your project, explaining how users can set up the application on their local system, including API setup and usage, with instructions on using the Postman collection.

----

 # Laravel Authentication with Role-Based Access & API

 This is a Laravel project that implements user authentication, role-based access control, and API authentication using **Sanctum**.
 The project includes: